ibsal/trick-double-pendulum/README.md

 ### default_data()

-In default_data(), we set the values for the lengths of the pendulum rods, masses of the pendulums, and the initial angles of the rodes measured from the vertical axis.
+In default_data(), we set the values for the lengths of the pendulum rods, masses of the pendulums, and the initial angles of the rods measured from the vertical axis.

 ### state_init()